Celtic Druids Membership

 Mionn an Ord na Druí (Oath of the Gaelic Druid Order)

-As a member of Ord na Druí, I take this Sacred Oath before members of this Order declaring my intention to connect to, realize and express the truth of the primordial tradition.
+As a member of Ord na Druí, I take this Sacred Oath before members of this Order declaring my intention to connect to Nature, to realize and express the truth of the primordial tradition.
 In taking this Sacred Oath I make a personal commitment to nurture Pagan Spirituality in myself and for others.
 I honour the idea of Gods and Goddesses as the Source of all Creation.
 I celebrate the Gaelic Pagan Festivals on the cycles of the Sun and Moon.
 I acknowledge the inherent lifeforce in all things.
 I honour Truth as the primary connection to the Source of All.

 The Order prioritizes Oral Communication as the basis of sharing our understanding of the primordial tradition and does not have a website or forum or phone or email contact for itself but intending members who wish to gather with us should seek invitation from a member or join us on the Hill of Tara at a Full Moon Ceremony at 8pm and on Tara at 6pm on the Summer Solstice on the Rath of the Synods.
 We will recognize those who walk this Path when they walk with us.